CarpalCarp/Treasure_Hunt/README.md

 ## Customizing a map file
 A map file can be customized with an n x m matrix of characters.<br />

+The layout is as follows:
+rows x columns
+layout of matrix
+map height, map width
+map1items.txt *required
+character to image info

 For the characters, use the ones already provided at the bottom.
 This is the example map1.txt:<br />
 ![GitHub Logo](MapEx.PNG)